sergey-shandar/public/notes/dweb/workshop1.md

 3. Render CAS content as static HTML.
 4. Publish the HTML pages and public blocks from the CAS.

 **Technological stack:** TypeScript, ECMAScript modules, Node.js 24 with type striping.
+However, feel free to use anything else.

+You can use AI agents.

 ## 1. CAS